cruidin/bird-lovers/README.md

 * We have a simple logo with just the name of the website at the top and the navigation menu just below it.
 When the mouse hovers on the links the background and font color change.
 The header is consistent throught the website

 * Just below the header I opted for an image in a div as opposed to a hero image.
 After some research and consideration I decided this approach was more in tune with what I wanted to achieve.
 The image is consistent throughout the website.
-This article was particularly helpful: https://www.laralee.design/hero-image-alternatives/
+This [article](https://www.laralee.design/hero-image-alternatives/) was particularly helpful

 * To facilitate the navigation within the main page I added a secondary navigation menu for this purpose